pixelsdb/pixels/README.md

 Pixels
 =======

-Pixels is a columnar storage engine for data lakes and warehouses.
-It is optimized for data analytics on tables that are stored in HDFS and S3-like file/object storage systems, and provides much higher performance than existing columnar formats such as Parquet.
+Pixels is a columnar storage engine and auxiliary compute engine for data lakes and warehouses.

+The columnar storage engine in Pixels is optimized for data analytics on tables that are stored in file/object storage systems (including S3, GCS, HDFS, Redis, and local file systems),and provides much higher performance than existing columnar formats such as Parquet.

-Moreover, all the storage optimizations in Pixels, including data layout reordering, columnar caching, and I/O scheduling, are transparent to query engines and underlying file/object storage systems.
-Thus, it does not affect the maintainability and portability of the storage layer in data lakes.
+For cloud lakehouses, the auxiliary compute engine in Pixels can exploit serverless functions (e.g, AWS Lambda) to accelerate workload spikes, thus achieving better elasticity and cost-efficiency.

 ## Build Pixels
-Install JDK 8.0 and 17.0.3 or above (JDK 8 is recommended to build Pixels, whereas JDK 17 is required to build the Trino connector of Pixels and to run Trino), and open Pixels as a maven project in IntelliJ (with JDK 8.0).
+Install JDK 17.0.3 or above, and open Pixels as a maven project in IntelliJ.
-When the project is fully indexed and the dependencies are successfully downloaded, use JDK 8.0 and `mvn install` to build and install it to local Maven repository.
-Some test params are missing for the unit tests, you can simply create arbitrary values for them.
+When the project is fully indexed and the dependencies are successfully downloaded, use `mvn install` to build and install it to the local Maven repository.
+> JDK 17.0.3+ is required by Trino.
+To run Pixels in Presto or other query engines, please build Pixels and the corresponding connector
+> using the Java version required by the query engine.
+Pixels by itself is compatible with Java 8 or above.

 The build may take tens of seconds to complete.
 After that, find `pixels-daemon-*-full.jar` in `pixels-daemon/target`, which is the jar to run Pixels daemons.
 It will be used in the installation.